 If planned carefully, it may also leave you time to rent a car and a rural villa/farmhouse to get some pool time in.
 The perfect way to end a Mediterranean holiday!

 Don’t forget to pin this article if you found it helpful, and follow Dukes Avenue on Pinterest for more!

-Sarah founded Dukes Avenue in 2018 as a creative outlet while working at a London hedge fund.
+Sarah is a syndicated freelance writer and editor of Dukes Avenue.
+She founded Dukes Avenue in 2018 as a creative outlet while working at a London hedge fund.
 What initially started as a small blog has become a widely read luxury lifestyle online publication targeted at the modern woman, with content curated to inspire readers to live their best and most fulfilled lives.
 Sarah has lived in London, Malta, and, most recently, the United Arab Emirates and uses her travels and experiences to inspire much of the content.